Ultragamer2010/DofE_bronze_python/README.md

 - A version control system will allow me to save my work without eliminating earlier versions, so I can go back in time and recover an older version of my code if I make a mistake.
 This will also help me keep a log of my progress for my DofE assessor.

 My first aim is to set up my workflow.
 I can't yet use GitHub Desktop to synchronise my code repository in GitHun with the code in my chromebook.
 That is what I will try oi resolve today.
-I am going to test other software, as proposed [here](https://www.systemadmin.uk/other/using-git-on-a-chromebook/)
+I am going to test other software, as proposed [here](https://www.systemadmin.uk/other/using-git-on-a-chromebook/).

+The software proposed in that link unfortuntley is only acccesable with the operative system Ubuntu but the operative system i have right now is chromeOS. both are versiions of Linux however i am still not able to run GitKraken and GitAhead in my system.